cfengine/documentation/reference/functions.markdown

 * `readtcp()` for TCP interactions
 * `hubknowledge()`, `selectservers()`, `remoteclassesmatching()`, and `remotescalar()` for hub queries

-As of 3.6.0, the new `cache_system_functions` body common parameter is set to `true` by default and CFEngine's evaluator will use it.
+As of 3.6.0, the new `cache_system_functions` body common argument is set to `true` by default and CFEngine's evaluator will use it.
 Although you can override it to `false`, in practice you should almost never need to do so.
 The effect of having it `true` (the default) is